BushLife - A Guided Duck Hunt

 Emotions Are Hard at First!

-I have to admit, it did not feel good, nor did I jump up and high-five my hunting partner.
-I had just killed something and that’s a feeling all beginner hunters may have to deal with.
+I admit, it did not feel good, nor did I jump up and high-five my hunting partner.
+I had just killed something, and that’s a feeling all beginner hunters have to deal with.

-It happened so fast, that I was in a bit of shock and disbelief.
-While I did take this animal’s life, I was, also suddenly successful, or at least full circle in the journey to becoming a hunter.
+It happened so quickly, that I was in a bit of shock and disbelief.
+While I did take this animal’s life, I was also suddenly successful, or at least full circle in the journey to becoming a hunter with hunting experience.
 I quickly reassured myself that I would eat this very bird, and it was not in vain nor waste.

 Frankly, I wouldn’t have shot him otherwise.
-It was time to simply remind myself, that I am just a part of the food chain and this sort of thing is a normal part of survival.
+It was time to remind myself that I am just a part of the food chain and this sort of thing is a normal part of survival.

 I also have to admit, that ever since this hunt, I feel a certain power and confidence in my life.
 I feel like I don’t have to rely on the farmer, the truck driver, the grocery store or a million other things that can go wrong, to provide a meal for my family.